Assets listed and traded on a public exchange e.g. the ASX.

 Major assets, such as roads, bridges, airports, ports, data centres, power stations and other utilities and other community projects.

-Our private capital portfolio primarily invests in unlisted equity investments across the globe with exposure to over 1000 companies.
+Our private equity portfolio primarily invests in unlisted equity investments across the globe with exposure to over 1000 companies.
 Investing via various forms of private ownership provides us with the ability to take advantage of time and control, access the largest pool of companies in the world and enhance the diversification of the portfolio.
 While we do invest in managers’ funds, we also seek to co-invest alongside our preferred managers.
-The companies we invest in typically offer opportunities for growth via expansion or development and generally end up listed on stock exchanges or bought by larger companies or other private capital managers.
+The companies we invest in typically offer opportunities for growth via expansion or development and generally end up listed on stock exchanges or bought by larger companies or other private equity managers.

 Explore our unlisted assets